nutta-git/user/README.md

 # Installation:

-     Head to the firefox directory(dir) within the mozilla dir, then to your profile directory
+     Head to the firefox directory(dir) within the mozilla dir, then to your profile dir

-     Place user.js into your profile directory
+     Place user.js into your profile dir